 - Migration plugin: Moving an existing WordPress site from one provider to another can be a complex chore, so it’s always better if the affordable hosting provider you choose has some sort of system (e.g. a plugin) to speed the process up.

-- Staging areas: WordPress developers will appreciate having an area where they can test new code or updates without breaking the live site.
+- Staging areas: WordPress developers always appreciate having an area where they can test new code or updates without breaking the live site.
 SiteGround and A2 Hosting would be good choices for this feature.

-- On-demand backups: Besides offering daily backups of your site, you should be able to request manual ones – e.g. before you push some WordPress updates, to be able to quickly revert to a working version of your site if things go south.
+- On-demand backups: Besides offering daily backups of your site, it’s nice to be able to request manual ones (e.g. before you push some WordPress updates), so that you can quickly revert to a working version of your website if things go south.

 - Managed updates: Some providers will keep an eye on your environment to check that your system is up-to-date (e.g. your WordPress version).